7beat/CarRentalApi_Old/README.md

 # CarRentalAPI

+## Disclaimer
+This project is being remade from ground up, with completly new features like: N-Tier architecture, MediatR and more.
+New repository will be available soon 😉

 ## Summary
 Simple Web API, providing controllers with endpoints to perform CRUD operations on __Vehicles__ and __Rentals__ data tables using Entity Framework and Unit Of Work pattern, to ensure that all database changes are performed as a single transaction, reducing the risk of data corruption.